 Benign (not cancer) breast conditions are very common.
-This is because during the reproductive years women’s breasts are constantly going through change, from the time of their development, through pregnancy and the menopause.
-This is as a result of normal responses to the ageing process along with fluctuations in hormone levels, namely follicle stimulating hormone (FSH), luteinising hormone (LH) and oestradial hormone.
+Women’s breasts are constantly going through change, from the time of their development, through pregnancy and the menopause.
+This is because of the varying levels of the female hormones oestrogen and progesterone in your body.

-Men can also develop benign breast conditions and the most common male benign condition is gynaecomastia.
+Men can also develop benign breast conditions and the most common benign condition in men is gynaecomastia.

 For more information on the different kinds of benign breast conditions see our relevant web pages or download our leaflets from our benign breast problems publications list.